The World’s Best Budgeting Apps: Spend Less, Save More

 OVERVIEW

 Rocket Money is a budgeting app that helps you save money and make better financial decisions.
 Since its founding in 2014, Rocket Money has helped people save over $245 million and over $155 million in canceled subscriptions.
-Today, more than 3.4 million people use Rocket Money, which makes it one of the largest budgeting apps in the world.
+Today, more than 3.4 million people use Rocket Money, which makes it one of the largest such apps in the world.
 The app connects to your bank account and automatically categorizes your transactions.
 You can then set financial goals and track your progress over time.
 Rocket Money also provides insights into your spending habits and offers tips on how to save money.
 Additionally, you can use the app to calculate your spending allowance and set up a savings plan.
-As one of the best apps for budgeting and saving, Rocket Money also helps you get a better understanding of your credit report and history and provides valuable insights in this respect.
+Rocket Money also helps you get a better understanding of your credit report and history and provides valuable insights in this respect.
 Furthermore, the app will alert you in case there are any changes to your credit score or any major financial events that could impact your finances.
 Also, it offers an identity theft protection feature to ensure all your funds are safe and sound.

 • Bank-level encryption